-Reddoch closed his family practice and became a medical advisor with the Yukon Worker's Compensation Board.
+Reddoch closed his family practice in Whitehorse, and became a medical advisor with the Yukon Worker's Compensation Board.

 The Medical Profession Act confers authority on the Yukon Medical Council (YMC) to govern and investigate MDs.
-The YMC is similar to the College of Physicians and Surgeons in other regions.
+The YMC is the counterpart of the College of Physicians and Surgeons in other regions.
 Up to 2001, the YMC was run by the Justice Department of the Yukon Government.

 A separate organization, the Yukon Medical Association, is a push-back organization run by doctors which aggressively promotes doctors' interests.
 In November 2001 this Association passed a non-confidence vote in the Yukon Government, and made 7 recommendations for reforming the YMC.
 Main points: The Association wanted the YMC Registrar to be a doctor (instead of a Justice employee) and wanted the YMC run at arm's length from government.
 The Association “strongly supported the notion of self-regulation of MDs because protecting the reputation of doctors was paramount.”

-The Yukon Appeal Court overturned the finding of unprofessional conduct made by the Yukon Medical Dr. Reddoch.
-Yet the disciplinary decision had been upheld by the Yukon Supreme Court based on a consistent, solid body of evidence.
+The Yukon Appeal Court overturned the finding of unprofessional conduct originally made against Dr. Reddoch by the Yukon Medical Council.

 The Yukon Appeal Court canceled the $143,850 damage award to the Grennans.